This page will help you find a hotel in Athens

 It is a block away from the

 fact the 2-star hotels I have listed above are all reasonably priced when you consider that you won't need to use the metro or take taxis home at night after dinner or bar-hopping because they are within walking distance of everything.
-A is for Athens is a hotel that is a little more expensive than the rest but gets great reviews and has a cafe on the roof that has a great view of Monastiraki Square and the Acropolis.
-It is located right at Monastiraki Square.
+If there is no availability at A is for Athens then try 360 Degrees Hotel

 If you are looking for something cheaper than a C-catagory in Athens like a pension or youth hostel for example see my Budget Hotels Section.
 Most of the really cheap